KernelSU-Modules-Repo/asl/README.md

 ## ##### ## ##### ### #### ###
 ## ## ### ##### ## #### ######
 #### ######## ####### #### ###
+# It may seem like there's no pattern, but there is actually a certain pattern.
 ##############################
+# The following content is for reference only.

 # Kam build system